 You have some debts, and you’re paying them, but you’re not paying them in the most efficient, money-saving way.
 Or you’re saving money, but just whatever is left at the end of the month.
 And sometimes there is nothing left over at the end of the month.

 You have good intentions to save and invest money, and sometimes you even do it.
 But those months when you have nothing left over, nothing gets saved.
-You can’t spend what you can’t see though, so you need to pay yourself first.
+You can’t spend what you can’t see, so you must pay yourself first.
 You can automatically have money deducted either directly from your paycheck or your checking account into an investment or savings account.

 You should schedule that just like you schedule your rent or car payment.
 Paying yourself is just as important as paying any other bill and more important than some.